-Fuel costs constitute a substantial portion of Ryanair's operating expenses (approximately 46.0% and 45.3% of such expenses in fiscal years 2014 and 2013, respectively, after taking into account Ryanair's fuel hedging activities).
-Ryanair engages in fuel price hedging transactions from time to time, pursuant to which Ryanair and a counterparty agree to exchange payments equal to the difference between a fixed price for a given quantity of jet fuel and the market price for such quantity of jet fuel at a given date in the future, with Ryanair receiving the amount of any excess of such market price over such fixed price and paying to the counterparty the amount of any deficit of such fixed price.
+Fuel costs constitute a substantial portion of Ryanair's operating expenses (approximately 43.0% and 46.0% of such expenses in fiscal years 2015 and 2014, respectively, after taking into account Ryanair's fuel hedging activities).
+Ryanair engages in fuel price hedging transactions from time to time, pursuant to which Ryanair and a counterparty agree to exchange payments equal to the difference between a fixed price for a given quantity of jet fuel and the market price for such quantity of jet fuel at a given date in the future, with Ryanair receiving the amount of any excess of such market price over such fixed price and paying to the counterparty the amount of any deficit of such fixed price under such market price.

 Ryanair has historically entered into arrangements providing for substantial protection against fluctuations in fuel prices, generally through forward contracts covering periods of up to 18 months of anticipated jet fuel requirements.
 See "Item 3.
-Key Information-Risk Factors-Risks Related to the Company-Changes in Fuel Costs and Fuel Availability Affect the Company's Results and Increases the Likelihood that the Company May Incur

-Losses" for additional information on recent trends in fuel costs and the Company's related hedging activities, as well as certain associated risks.
+Key Information-Risk Factors-Risks Related to the Company-Changes in Fuel Costs and Availability Affect the Company's Results" for additional information on recent trends in fuel costs and the Company's related hedging activities, as well as certain associated risks.
 See also "Item 5.
-Operating and Financial Review and Prospects-Fiscal Year 2014 Compared with Fiscal Year 2013-Fuel and Oil."
-As of July 25, 2014, Ryanair had entered into forward jet fuel (jet kerosene) contracts covering approximately 90% of its estimated requirements for the fiscal year ending March 31, 2015 at prices equivalent to approximately \$950 per metric ton.
-In addition, as of July 25, 2014, Ryanair had entered into forward jet fuel (jet kerosene) contracts covering approximately 55% of its estimated requirements for the fiscal year ending March 31, 2016 at prices equivalent to approximately \$950 per metric ton, and had not entered into any jet fuel hedging contracts with respect to its expected fuel purchases beyond that period.
+Operating and Financial Review and Prospects-Fiscal Year 2015 Compared with Fiscal Year 2014-Fuel and Oil."
+As of July 24, 2015, Ryanair had entered into forward jet fuel (jet kerosene) contracts covering approximately 90% of its estimated requirements for the fiscal year ending March 31, 2016 at prices equivalent to approximately \$910 per metric ton.
+In addition, as of July 24, 2015, Ryanair had entered into forward jet fuel (jet kerosene) contracts covering approximately 70% of its estimated requirements for the fiscal year ending March 31, 2017 at prices equivalent to approximately \$657 per metric ton, and had not entered into any jet fuel hedging contracts with respect to its expected fuel purchases beyond that period.

 While these hedging strategies can cushion the impact on Ryanair of fuel price increases in the short term, in the medium to longer-term, such strategies cannot be expected to eliminate the impact on the Company of an increase in the market price of jet fuel.
-The unrealized gains on outstanding forward agreements at March 31, 2014 and 2013, based on their fair values, amounted to $\notin 17.2$ million and $\notin 34.9$ million (gross of tax), respectively.
-Based on Ryanair's fuel consumption for the 2014 fiscal year, a change of \$1.00 in the average annual price per metric ton of jet fuel would have caused a change of approximately $\notin 2.0$ million in Ryanair's fuel costs.
+The unrealized losses or gains on outstanding forward agreements at March 31, 2015 and 2014, based on their fair values, amounted to €813.2 million loss and €17.1 million gain (gross of tax), respectively.
+Based on Ryanair's fuel consumption for the 2015 fiscal year, a change of \$1.00 in the average annual price per metric ton of jet fuel would have caused a change of approximately €2.0 million in Ryanair's fuel costs.
 See "Item 3.
-Key Information-Risk Factors-Risks Related to the Company-Changes in Fuel Costs and Fuel Availability Affect the Company's Results and Increase the Likelihood that the Company May Incur Losses."
+Key Information-Risk Factors-Risks Related to the Company-Changes in Fuel Costs and Availability Affect the Company's Results."